noisedaddy/ci_testing/readme.rst

 The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.

+1 .Set up default route to route to game/create
+2. On player crete form add POST variables to stay on page after submit